Discover more from The Retroist

 Stay Alive the Board Game Commercial with Vincent Price

 Another one has a Lord of Flies vibe that is a pretty perfect match for the game as well.

 In 2005, Stay Alive was republished with a smaller board by Winning Moves Games USA.
 While it was nice to see the game back on the market, I found the smaller size and color scheme of this game reboot off-putting.
 This version of the game is no longer in production.
 So if you would like a copy, either 2005 or original recipe, you will need to check out the secondary market.

 I encourage you to do so.
 Let’s face it, sometimes you don’t want to think too much, but still want to play a game.
-Now you can play a lot of other games, but I doubt they will match the novelty and tension of Stay Alive.
-Its a simple game, but can be hours of fun for 2-4 people.
+Now, you can play a lot of other games, but I doubt they will match the novelty and tension of Stay Alive.
+It is a simple game, but can be hours of fun for 2–4 people.